SudarshanNagaraju/Dad-Jokes/README.md

 # Dad Joke Web App page
-Web page which lists jokes,along with a "Vote-up" and a "Vote-down" and Net score for each Joke is Displayed According to number of vote up and Vote down Emoji's change reaction.<br>
+Web page which lists jokes,along with a "Vote-up" and a "Vote-down" and Net score for each Joke is Displayed.
+According to number of vote up and Vote down, Emoji's change reaction.<br>

 ![](joke.gif)